AdS gravity, SO(2,d) gauge theory and Holography: Summary

 5mm

-1cm \centerline{\bf Acknowledgments} 5mm The authors thank ~Chen-Xu Han, Mu-Xin Han, Bo-Han Li, Yue-Zhou Li, Hong L\"u, Jian-Xin Lu, Bo Ning, Hou-Wen Wu, Jun-Bao Wu, Yi Yan and Hai-Tang Yang for useful conversations.
-This work is supported by National Natural Science Foundation of China with grant No.11305125 and the Double First-class University Construction Project of Northwest University.
+1cm \centerline{\bf Acknowledgments} 5mm The authors thank Chi-Ming Chang, Chen-Xu Han, Mu-Xin Han, Xing Huang, Bo-Han Li, Yue-Zhou Li, Hong L\"u, Jian-Xin Lu, Bo Ning, Yuan Sun, Hou-Wen Wu, Jun-Bao Wu, Yi Yan, Hai-Tang Yang and Wen-Li Yang for useful conversations.
+This work is supported by National Natural Science Foundation of China(Grants No. 11305125, No. 12047502), the Basic Research Program of Natural Science of Shaanxi Province(Grants No. 2019JM-026), and the Double First-class University Construction Project of Northwest University.